Online Biology Degrees

 Accreditation and State Authorization

-It is vital to select an accredited school when deciding where to complete a biology degree or certificate.
+Selecting an accredited school when deciding where to complete a biology degree or certificate is vital.
 This ensures that an accrediting agency has reviewed the school and its programs and determined that they are up to standards and offer a quality education.
-Of course, not all accreditation entities are created equally and students are encouraged to seek out programs (or schools) approved by an entity recognized by the Department of Education’s Council for Higher Education Accreditation (CHEA).
+Of course, not all accreditation entities are created equally, and students are encouraged to seek out programs (or schools) approved by an entity recognized by the Department of Education’s Council for Higher Education Accreditation (CHEA).
 The CHEA-approved organizations include:

 Professors to Know in Biological Sciences Programs

 Dr. Guo teaches biological sciences at UMass Lowell.
 His research interests include structural biology, macromolecular crystallography, enzymology, immune responses, and rare diseases.
 Dr. Guo completed his doctorate in molecular biology at Cornell University and his bachelor’s from National Taiwan University in chemical engineering.
-Notably, he completed postdoctoral research in structural biology, which was sponsored by a Cancer Research Institute fellowship, at Harvard University.
+Notably, he completed a postdoctoral research fellowship in structural biology at the Cancer Research Institute as well as postgraduate work in structural biology at Harvard University.